aws/aws-lc/util/backport/README.md

 # AWS-LC Backport Bot

 Decides which supported AWS-LC release branches a fix belongs on, then backports it.
-Given a fix as a patch, a commit, or your uncommitted diff, it gives every supported FIPS release branch a verdict (AFFECTED / not affected / already patched), cherry-picks onto local branches, and walks you through any conflicts.
+Point it at your fix -- a commit, a range of commits, or just your current branch -- and it gives every supported FIPS release branch a verdict (AFFECTED / not affected / already patched), cherry-picks onto local branches, and walks you through any conflicts.
 Nothing is ever auto-merged, and it never targets upstream `aws/aws-lc`.

 ## Prerequisites